Community

 Best Features

-• Fully customizable
+• Fully customizable.

-• Built-in monetization and billing
+• Built-in monetization and billing.

-• Community accessible on mobile devices
+• Community accessible on mobile devices.

-• Ability to schedule posts to your community
+• Ability to schedule posts to your community.

 Plans and Pricing

-1. Basic Plan – $79/mo + $0.50 per subscriber per month, this includes 50 hours of video storage and 1 admin user.
+1. Growth Plan – $149/mo + $1.99 per subscriber per month, this includes 100 hours of video storage, live streaming up to 1 hour and 1 admin user.

-Video Integration
+Video Capabilities

 As I mentioned above, I had such high expectations for the video integration on Uscreen and now I feel a bit foolish.
 To only be able to post a photo or a file to your community means that Uscreen, a platform of massive video users, have missed the mark completely for me.